 The National Science Foundation Graduate Research Fellowship Program (NSF-GFRP) is a national award program of prestigious fellowships given each year to a select group of master’s and doctoral students in science and engineering fields in recognition of their academic and professional excellence.

 Find a large collection of national fellowships and scholarships where students may apply directly to the granting organization or agency.
 Also included is a worksheet to organize information about prospective funders and links to web resources and scholarship search engines.

 This list of best practices will help make sure you are on the right path to finding external funding.

 Grant Writing Resources

-Some fellowships and scholarships the Free Application for Federal Student Aid (FAFSA) to evaluate financial need, so it's a good idea to file an application, either on-line or by mail, even if you don't plan to take out any student loans.
+Some fellowships and scholarships require the Free Application for Federal Student Aid (FAFSA) to evaluate financial need, so it's a good idea to file an application, either online or by mail, even if you don't plan to take out any student loans.
+You must file the FAFSA annually as eligibility may change each year.
 Get more info at the OSU Financial Aid Website.